This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 Load Balancing

-The final step is to create a load balancer, so that you can access your cluster from the outside.
-The following example is meant for kind users.
-There’s a tool that creates a tunnel to your cluster, running inside docker, so that you can replicate a cloud provider without having to use a service from outside: cloud-provider-kind.
+The final step is creating a load balancer so you can access your cluster externally.
+This example is for kind users.
+There’s a tool that creates a tunnel to your cluster running inside Docker, letting you replicate a cloud provider without external services: cloud-provider-kind.

-Once you are running you can install any service you’d use to perform load balancing and/or act as API Gateway.
-One of my go to tools is envoy.
+Once running, install any service for load balancing or acting as an API Gateway.
+One of my go-to tools is Envoy.

-Running the following command will set up a GatewayClass that you can use to attach an external IP to the Gateway you’ve configured before:
+Running this command sets up a GatewayClass you can use to attach an external IP to the Gateway you configured earlier:

 > helm install eg oci://docker.io/envoyproxy/gateway-helm --version v1.7.1 -n envoy-gateway-system --create-namespace --skip-crds